Djokovic’s temper flares up as he leaves Tokyo empty-handed

 Djokovic said he hoped that his efforts in Tokyo would not ”create (a) problem” for him at the U.S. Open.
 He then added: ”That’s something that I’m not sure about right now.”

-Carreño Busta went on to reach the semifinals of the U.S. Open for his career-best result at a major.
+Carreno Busta went on to reach the semifinals of the U.S. Open to match his career-best result at a major.

 Djokovic’s only Olympic medal remains a bronze in singles from 2008 – his first Olympics.